 Our study species, the reed warbler, represents a well-established model for migratory songbirds and has repeatedly been shown to use Earth’s magnetic field for orientation and navigation in a migratory context (e.g. Holland 2010; Kishkinev et al. 2015; Chernetsov et al. 2017; Kishkinev, Packmor et al. 2021).
-Thus, by studying reed warblers in orientation cages under controlled experimental conditions, we are able to provide clear evidence for the efficacy of the magnet approach for temporarily disrupting magnetic compass orientation in birds.
+Thus, by studying reed warblers in orientation cages under controlled experimental conditions, we are able to provide clear evidence for the general efficacy of the magnet approach for temporarily disrupting magnetic compass orientation in birds.
+Further, the efficacy of the magnet approach appears independent of the relative alignment of the magnets in our orientation experiments (i.e. North Pole facing down/South pole facing up in Experiment 1 vs. North Pole facing up/South pole facing down in Experiment 2).
 Studies that applied the magnet approach to investigate the significance of Earth’s magnetic field for birds’ orientation and overall navigation performance under free flight conditions have previously been criticised for the potential inefficacy of the experimental treatment (e.g. Wang et al. 2006), which is comprehensible given that many of them did not find a disruptive effect.
 With regard to our current results, however, we argue that this general criticism is no longer tenable.
 Instead, we would like to emphasise that the detectability of a disruptive effect of the magnets appears highly context dependent.
 This is crucial for the interpretation of results from studies following the magnet approach under free flight conditions, which usually do not allow the restriction of birds’ access to other cues for orientation and navigation .

 Acknowledgements

-We are grateful for the help provided by the staff of the Biological Station Lake Neusiedl (Illmitz), particularly to R. Haider and R. Schalli; by the staff and volunteers of the Austrian Ornithological Centre (Konrad Lorenz Institute of Ethology, University of Veterinary Medicine Vienna), particularly by Dr. Ivan Maggini and Dr. Wolfgang Vogl; and by all the other volunteers and helpers.
+We are grateful for the help provided by the staff of the Biological Station Lake Neusiedl (Illmitz), particularly by R. Haider and R. Schalli; by the staff and volunteers of the Austrian Ornithological Centre (Konrad Lorenz Institute of Ethology, University of Veterinary Medicine Vienna), particularly by Dr. Ivan Maggini and Dr. Wolfgang Vogl; and by all the other volunteers and helpers.
 Further, we thank EURING, the Austrian Ornithological Centre (Dr. W. Vogl), and the Hungarian Bird Ringing Centre (Zsolt Karcza) for the bird ring recovery data.

 Competing interests